byu-oit/UAPI-Specification/University API Specification.md

 #### 3.3.3 Values Array

 The `values` array contains an entry for each individual resource representation.
-The representations must follow the specification in [3.1](#3.1) including containing the `links` and `metadata` properties.
+The representations must follow the specification in [3.1 Resource Representation](#31-resource-representation) including containing the `links` and `metadata` properties.

 #### 3.3.4 Empty Collections